Getting Started¶

 # Select "Custom (from scratch)" at the top of the list

-# Enter: base image, packages, extra RUN commands
+# Choose: base image, packages to install, extra RUN commands

 # Complete the wizard (shell, XDG dirs, GPU, lifecycle)